 A daring alpinist who pioneered extreme high-altitude traverses and speed climbs, though his legacy was later clouded by disputed summit claims.

-Hans Kammerlander emerged from South Tyrol's Dolomites to become one of the most formidable and ambitious high-altitude climbers of his generation.
-Known for his speed and endurance, he formed a legendary partnership with Reinhold Messner, with whom he completed the first traverse of two 8000-meter peaks (Gasherbrum I and II) without returning to base camp in 1984.
-Kammerlander embraced a lightweight, fast-paced style, often climbing without supplemental oxygen.
-He notched first winter ascents and remarkable speed records, like climbing Cho Oyu in under 18 hours from base camp.
-His career aimed at completing all fourteen 8000-meter peaks, but was marred by controversy in 2012 when he announced a completion of the 'Second Seven Summits'—the second-highest peak on each continent—which was later challenged by mountaineering analysts.
-Investigations suggested several of these ascents, including those of Mount Logan and Puncak Trikora, were based on incorrect summit identifications.
-This episode cast a shadow, yet his earlier, verified achievements in the death zone remain a testament to his extraordinary skill and nerve.
+Hans Kammerlander completed the first traverse of two 8000-meter peaks—Gasherbrum I and II—without returning to base camp in 1984.
+He emerged from South Tyrol's Dolomites as a formidable high-altitude climber.
+Partnering with Reinhold Messner, he embraced a lightweight, fast-paced style, often climbing without supplemental oxygen.
+He notched first winter ascents and remarkable speed records, climbing Cho Oyu in under 18 hours from base camp.
+His career aimed at completing all fourteen 8000-meter peaks.
+In 2012 he announced completion of the 'Second Seven Summits,' but investigations suggested several ascents were based on incorrect summit identifications.
+This episode cast a shadow.
+His earlier, verified achievements in the death zone remain a testament to extraordinary skill and nerve.

 1946–1964